Inflow and Infiltration

 I/I Inspections Program

 To comply with MCES directives regarding I/I, the City inspects homes and businesses in Golden Valley to determine if roof drains, foundation drains, sump pumps, and other clear water sources are connected to the sanitary sewer system.
-The goal of this program is to reduce excessive flows that entire the sanitary sewer system so the City, and its utility customers, won't have to pay MCES surcharges.
+The goal of this program is to reduce excessive flows that enter the sanitary sewer system so the City, and its utility customers, won't have to pay MCES surcharges.

-Who is subjection to inspection?
+Who is subject to an inspection?

 - All properties in Golden Valley must be inspected and required to be in compliance before they can be sold.
+Please call the City at 763-593-8030 to verify that your property is in need of certification before beginning the I/I certification process.

 - Property owners who apply for plumbing permits, variances, subdivisions, or other actions from the City will also be subject to an inspection.